lmeng2857/expense-tracker/README.md

 ## Setup
-To run this project, install it locally using npm:
+To run this project on http://localhost:3000
 ```
 $ cd ../expense-tracker
 $ npm install